inverseproblem/PestoSeis/docs/source/tutorials.rst

 Tutorials
 ======================

+A set of examples subdivided in different fields, such as ray tracing, wave propagation and example applications.
 These tutorials are generated from Jupyter Notebooks.

 .. toctree::
    :maxdepth: 1